gesichert-demokratisch/website/README.md

 ## License

 This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3).
 See the [LICENSE](LICENSE) file for details.

+**Note:** The "Gesichert Demokratisch Münden" logo is not included under this license.
+It was created by Barbara Brübach ([www.fettetypen.de](https://www.fettetypen.de)) and all rights are reserved.